 Google Goggles lets you search by taking a picture of landmarks, books, business cards, artwork, product labels, logos, and text.
 It can use Optical Character Recognition to transform text in an image to searchable text on the Web, reads barcodes, finds similar images in databases of artwork and landmarks and other databases.
-But, we’re only seeing the surface of the capabilities that a phone based visual search can offer with Google Goggles.
+But, we only see the surface of the capabilities that a phone-based visual search can offer with Google Goggles.

 The patent filing is:

 User Interface for Presenting Search Results for Multiple Regions of a Visual Query

 Invented by David Petrou and Theodore Power

 Published February 10, 2011

 A visual query such as a photograph, screenshot, scanned image, or video frame is submitted to a visual query search system from a client system.
 The search system processes the visual query by sending it to a plurality of parallel search systems, each implementing a distinct visual query search process.